valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in functions: no

 This function switches the script's replication mode from verbatim replication to effects replication.
-You can use it to override the default verbatim script replication mode used by Redis until version 7.0.
+You can use it to override the default verbatim script replication mode used by Valkey until version 7.0.

 **Note:**
 as of Redis OSS v7.0, verbatim script replication is no longer supported.